Gonzalez-Matias/Financial-ChatBot/README.md

 - Extensive Document Vector Storage: Pinecone is employed to efficiently store and retrieve document vectors, enhancing the speed and accuracy of information retrieval.

-- User-friendly Interface: The chatbot will be deployed through a user-friendly interface, which could be a web application or a mobile app, making it easily accessible to users seeking financial advice.
+- User-friendly Interface: The chatbot will be deployed through a user-friendly interface making it easily accessible to users seeking financial advice.

 ## Technologies